Every personal injury claim has several key ingredients:

 In cases of significant or catastrophic personal injury (e.g. paralysis or traumatic brain injury), there may be a host of expenses that one would not otherwise incur but for a significant compromise of physical or mental function.
 Wheelchairs, hand controls on automobiles, ramps, special showering or bathing aids, daily assistive care, can all mount up to millions of dollars as a consequence of catastrophic injury.

-While not an exhaustive list of potential personal injury elements, this is the typical range of damages that juries consider in a personal injury case.
 For more information about your injuries and damages and how laws in your state will affect your ability to present a case for full recovery, contact an attorney who has the experience and resources to fully present your case for personal injury.